awesomeeng/awesome-server/README.md

 ## Servers

-To use AwesomeServer you first have to add one (or more) servers to receive incoming request.
+To use AwesomeServer you first have to add one (or more) servers to receive incoming requests.
 You can choose from HTTP, HTTPS or HTTP/2 servers, by default, or add your own custom server entirely.

 ### HTTP Server